kaihanzhang/kaihanzhang/all_news.md

 ## All News

-- **[May 2025]** I will give a talk about environmental interventions in mitigating school zone crashes.
+- **[May 2025]** I will give a talk about environmental interventions in mitigating school zone crashes at Suwon ITS AP Forum.
 - **[May 2025]** 2x Transportation Research Part D papers accepted.
 Cheers!
 - **[Apr 2025]** Our paper about sensing EV user experiences via TikTok accepted by Transport Policy.
 - **[Jan 2025]** I will attend and give an oral presentation at 105th TRB Annual Meeting in Washington D.C.